kreshuklab/go-nuclear/README.md

-# Plant Nuclei Segmentation Pipelines <!-- omit in toc -->
+# Nuclear Segmentation Pipelines <!-- omit in toc -->

 This repository hosts the code and guides for the pipelines used in the paper [_A deep learning-based toolkit for 3D nuclei segmentation and quantitative analysis in cellular and tissue context_](https://doi.org/10.1242/dev.202800).
 It is structured in to four folders: